 Symi is also much noted for the very high summer temperatures, which can soar to 40°C or more in July and August and make the sheltered main port a sizzling cauldron.

-The neo-classical mansions that hang off the hills around the main port of Symi are a reminder of the rich pickings once enjoyed by the inhabitants and they make a splendid sight for visitors as they arrive in the main port.
-In the early morning and late evening the bay is a haven of calm but for most of the day is thronged by day trip visitors.
+Neo-classical mansions hang off the hills around the main port, a reminder of Symi's rich past a and splendid sight for arriving visitors.
+In the early morning and late evening the bay is a haven of calm but for most of the day it is thronged with day trip visitors.

-Another of the main tourist attractions on Symi is the huge monastery at Panormitis, a favourite with the tourist boat day trippers who find a spectacular building at the end of a huge enclosing bay on the southwest tip of the island.
+One of the big tourist attractions on Symi is the monastery at Panormitis, a favourite with the boat day trippers who find a spectacular building in a large bay on the southwest tip of the island.

 Sizzling Symi is one of the hottest Greek islands.
 Symi lies just off the Turkish coast and most visitors stay in the steep sided horseshoe bay of Gialos where summer temperatures can soar above 40:deg;C .
 Even the Greeks will tell you that the climate in Symi is hot.
 A wide sunhat and a water bottle water are pretty much essential wherever you go, whether wandering the maze of alleys in the Chorio or climbing the heights of Mount Vigla.
 The harbour of Gialos is often called the most beautiful in the Greek islands.
 Pastel painted neo-classical houses climb up the surrounding hills, a reflection of the days when Symi was a thriving island made wealthy from wooden shipbuilding and its sponges.
 The sponges were killed off by disease so Symi now relies almost entirely on tourism.
 Most visitors are day trippers from Rhodes here to see Gialos harbour and the splendid Panormitis Monastery as Symi has no notable beaches.